-Experity is excited to launch the next issue of the Urgent Care Quarterly – How COVID-19 Affected Urgent Care Reimbursement in 2020.
+Experity is excited to announce the launch of the latest issue of the Urgent Care Quarterly – How COVID-19 Affected Urgent Care Reimbursement in 2020.
 Since the beginning of the COVID-19 outbreak, our data team has been collecting information on visit volume, testing trends, vaccinations, and reimbursement to provide a broad view of what urgent care looks like in the new era of urgent care.

-In the coming issue of Urgent Care Quarterly, Experity’s expert data and financial teams deep dive into the effect the pandemic had on urgent care financials coast to coast.
+In this issue of Urgent Care Quarterly, Experity’s expert data and financial teams deep dive into the effect the pandemic had on urgent care financials coast to coast.
 The following is a short summary of what we found.

 COVID-19 changed urgent care in ways we never imagined and challenged the way we deliver on-demand healthcare.
 Providers were forced to look at operations in new ways, to stay profitable and provide the care patients need – especially in trying times.